devMariamMaher/Elevate-Task/README.md

 [Live Demo](https://elevate-task-gamma.vercel.app/home)

 This is a fully responsive e-commerce website that dynamically fetches and displays products from the Fake Store API.
-Built with Angular and styled using Tailwind CSS, it offers a smooth browsing experience with intuitive navigation and dynamic routing for seamless page transitions.
+Built with Angular 19 and styled using Tailwind CSS, it offers a smooth browsing experience with intuitive navigation and dynamic routing for seamless page transitions.

 ## Technologies Used

+- Angular 19
 - HTML, SCSS, TypeScript
 - Tailwind CSS (for styling)
 - Fake Store API (for product data)